Criticality, splitting theorems under spectral Ricci bounds and the topology of stable minimal hypersurfaces: Introduction

-Our contributions are based on different ideas, and depend on a new point of view on the ``conformal method" pioneered by Schoen \& Yau \cite{schoen_yau_cmp}, Fischer-Colbrie \cite{fischercolbrie}, Shen \& Ye \cite{shen_ye_min} and Shen \& Zhu \cite{shen_zhu_MathAnn}.
-Loosely speaking, the method exploits a positive supersolution to $Lu \le 0$, whose existence is granted by the second in \eqref{assu_basic_L}, to conformally change the metric via $\bar g = u^{2\beta} g$.
-This allows to ``push-up" the curvature contribution in the second variation formulas for $\bar g$-geodesics, and was mostly used to prove compactness results in the spirit of Bonnet-Myers' one, see \cite{schoen_yau,shen_ye_min,shen_ye,xucheng_H,enr,mmrs,cr}.
-Very recently, the Bonnet-Myers' type theorem in \cite{shen_ye_min} found applications in \cite{clms} to prove the stable Bernstein theorem in $\R^5$, and in \cite{cmm} to get rigidity of critical metrics.
-From a different perspective, the method was used in \cite{fischercolbrie,xucheng,cmr} to control the geometry of complete, non-compact minimal (hyper)-surfaces.
-Our investigation is inspired by these three last references, that we rework from a unified perspective.
+whose existence is granted by the second in \eqref{assu_basic_L}, to conformally change the metric via $\bar g = u^{2\beta} g$.
+This allows to ``push-up" the curvature contribution in the second variation formulas for $\bar g$-geodesics.
+However, so far the idea was mostly used to prove compactness results in the spirit of Bonnet \& Myers' one, see \cite{schoen_yau,shen_ye_min,shen_ye,xucheng_H,enr,mmrs,cr}.
+Exceptions are \cite{fischercolbrie,xucheng,cmr} and \cite{cmm}, where it was employed to control the geometry of complete minimal hypersurfaces and to prove the rigidity of critical metrics for a quadratic curvature functional, respectively.
+Still, the splitting problem was not addressed there, and requires to rework the method from the onset.

-First, we elaborate on \cite{shen_zhu,xucheng} to obtain a \emph{criticality criterion} for the operator $L$ on manifolds with more than one end.
-The criticality theory, developed by Murata \cite{murata} and Pinchover \& Tintarev \cite{pinchover, pincho_tinta,pincho_tinta_p} (see also Zhao \cite{zhao}), extends the standard dichotomy between parabolic and non-parabolic manifolds to operators of the type $\Delta + V$.
-The conclusions of our main Theorems \ref{teo_main_critical} and \ref{teo_main_critical_2} can be summarized as follows: either $M$ has only one end, or $L$ is critical and the first inequality in \eqref{assu_basic_L} is saturated at every point by at least one vector.
+A major issue appearing, for instance, in the proof of Theorem \ref{chegrointro} is to extend the information obtained on a single $\bar g$-geodesic to the whole manifold.
+To this aim, an original contribution of the present paper is to link the conformal method to the {\em criticality theory} for operators $-\Delta-V \ge 0$ developed by Murata \cite{murata} and Pinchover \& Tintarev \cite{pinchover, pinchover2, pincho_tinta,pincho_tinta_p} (see also Zhao \cite{zhao}).
+Roughly speaking, the criticality theory extends the standard dichotomy between parabolic and non-parabolic manifolds to the case of possibly nonzero potentials $V$.
+The conclusions of our main Theorems \ref{teo_main_critical} and \ref{teo_main_critical_2} (i.e. Theorem \ref{chegrointro}) can be summarized as follows: either $M$ has only one end, or $-\Delta - V$ is critical and the first inequality in \eqref{assu_basic_L} is saturated at every point by at least one vector.
 More precisely: